megonemad1/Tutor-Website/about.md

 - Agile

 ## Professional background
-I have worked as a programmer for Osirium, a security company that develops privileged access management and task automation software. while there I worked in python maintaining existing applications and developed code fixes and enhancements.
+I have worked as a programmer for a security company that develops privileged access management and task automation software. while there I worked in python maintaining existing applications and developed code fixes and enhancements.

 in the past I have worked for The London Marathon as a Finish Build Team Member. hauling the different fences around and on occasion dealing with the general public. the exacting schedules and site plans for the London Marathon are impressive it really was a marvel what got done in such a short time.